 During the match of the football game, smart CCTV cameras equipped with the developed convolutional neural network can detect any sort of suggestive violent or hooligan behaviour from the spectators, via video analytics.
-If the misbehaviour is detected, the security officers on patrol can be notified of the details of the suspect including their face, name, age, race and gender via communication devices such as their watch.
+If the misbehaviour is detected, the security officers on patrol can be notified of the details of the suspect including their face, name, age and gender via communication devices such as their watch.

 Impacts on consumers and businesses

 With this, it brings benefits to both consumers and businesses.
 Consumers include the sports fans, athletes and stadium goers.
 For consumers, including sports fans and athletes, their physical safety is protected by preventing stampedes and violent crowd behaviours.
 Spectators can enjoy a better viewing experience without disruptions and athletes will have an optimal environment to compete.
-Matches can go on without fans from either team causing too much trouble, which reduces friction in the football community.
+Matches can go on without fans from either team causing too much interference, which reduces friction in the football community.

 How does it benefit businesses?
 These businesses include stakeholders, event organizers, stadiums, governing bodies and corporates.

 Firstly, it reduces the time for detection of such cases. real-time violence detection is useful in such live programmes.
 The technology can detect them very quickly and easily in the stadium, and it reduces the time needed to mitigate/ solve the issues that can cause a potential hindrance.
 Thus, they can plan well for and in such events.
 In turn, this decreases the need for additional manpower.
 This can enable the stadium to deploy minimal security.
 The computer vision is also able to work 24/7, which is flexible for any time of day for games.
-With this, stadiums can also more confidently obtain full capacities at their facilities as a result - this benefits with more revenue and commercialization.
+With this, stadiums can also more confidently obtain full capacities at their facilities as a result - which benefits with more revenue and commercialization.
 Lastly, it will uphold the reputation of the stadium.
 Large organizations such as big clubs and sponsors would want to have their activities held in such stadiums where they can not only have access to a safe, efficient area, but also a wide reach for commercialization purposes.

 Thus, businesses can leverage on such technologies to better improve security in the physical environment of football stadiums, to create a safe and optimal environment, thereby improving overall game experiences for all.